pizzadotdoggo/pizzadotdoggo/README.md

  ★ Any Other harmful groups

- ★ I am chill with almost anyone really, I don't mind people with Neopronouns, Xenopronouns, or Therians, Furries, Fictkins, etc. I am basically alright as long as you aren't harming anyone or promoting anything harmful :D★
+ ☆I am chill with almost anyone really, I don't mind people with Neopronouns, Xenopronouns, or Therians, Furries, Fictkins, etc. I am basically alright as long as you aren't harming anyone or promoting anything harmful :D☆

 </details>